 Just remember the way you provide and give feedback, differs from others.

 There are the ones that prefer to be direct, but others that prefer to be direct only when the feedback is positive, and find it offensive to receive constructive feedback directly.
 We get into a lot of different profiles regarding this matter, but the focus should in finding a common agreement.

-For that I truly recommend the book "The Cultural Map" by @Erin Meyer, which really goes deep into this situation with some storytelling and really shines in this regard, making this topic even more fascinating.
-Although it has the bias of the author, from an American perspective, it should a high level overview and common cases.
+For that I truly recommend the book "The Cultural Map" by @Erin Meyer, which goes deep into this situation with some storytelling and shines in this regard, making this topic even more fascinating.
+Although it has the bias of the author, from an American perspective, it should have a high-level overview and common cases.